NumFinder

 How to find a lost phone for free?

-Use built-in services: Apple Find My (iOS) or Google Find My Device (Android).
+Use built-in services: Find My iPhone (iOS) or Google Find My Device (Android).

 If the phone is powered off, real-time tracking is limited.
 You may still see the last known location and enable “notify when found” if supported.